-You are a liability underwriter for a UK-based insurer who writes liability business in several countries and has both the capacity and the appetite to grow the portfolio.
+You are a liability underwriter for a UK-based insurer that writes liability business in several countries and has both the capacity and the appetite to grow the portfolio.

-You are asked by an insurance broker to arrange liability cover for their client, TTH plc, who manufacturer and sell small electronic kitchen appliances, such as kettles, toasters, mixers and microwaves.
-TTH plc operates in fifteen countries across Europe and Asia.
+You are asked by an insurance broker to arrange liability cover for itsclient, TTH plc, a manufacturer and distributor of small electronic kitchen appliances, such as kettles, toasters, mixers and microwaves.
+TTH plc have a head office in the UK, but they also operate in fifteen countries across Europe and Asia.

-Explain, with justification, the two most significant factors that will influence your ability to offer terms.
+Explain, with justification, the two most significant factors that will influence your ability to offer terms on behalf of the insurer.
 (10)